Automatic Test Pattern Generation for Robust Quantum Circuit Testing: Introduction

-The above advantages ensure that using the Clifford circuits for testing is much simpler and more robust than using general quantum circuits.
 Based on this observation, we introduce the stabilizer projector decomposition (SPD) to represent the test pattern.
 By applying a sampling algorithm on the SPD, the test application can be constructed using Clifford-only circuits with classical randomness.
-It is worth noting that here we use classical randomness rather than quantum randomness (\textit{i.e.}, superposition) because preparing an arbitrary superposition state is much harder than sampling from the corresponding classical distribution.
 The number of required experiments in our sampling algorithm is explicitly related to the 1-norm metric of SPD.
 The optimal SPD (\textit{i.e.}, that with minimal 1-norm) for given test pattern can be obtained by solving a convex optimization problem.
-But in general, it is practically intractable to solve this optimization problem due to the exponentially growing of the problem size, or more specifically, the number of stabilizer projectors.
+But in general, it is practically intractable to solve this optimization problem due to the exponentially growing of the problem size.
 To mitigate this issue, we propose an SPD generation algorithm with several acceleration techniques, where both locality and sparsity are exploited in the SPD calculation.
 It is proved that the locality exploiting algorithm is optimal in the sense that it reveals the most locality of given SPD, under some mild conditions.
 To demonstrate the effectiveness and efficiency of our approach, the overall quantum ATPG framework and the proposed SPD generation algorithm are implemented and evaluated on several commonly used benchmark circuits in IBM Qiskit.
 The code is available at Github\footnote{\url{https://github.com/cccorn/Q-ATPG}}.

-The paper is organized as follows.
-In Section \ref{Preliminaries}, the main technical tools needed in this paper are reviewed, including quantum circuits and the fault models, unitary discrimination protocol and the corresponding test pattern, stabilizer formalism and Clifford gates.
-In Section \ref{sec-testapp}, the notion of stabilizer projector decomposition (SPD) with a sampling algorithm is proposed to implement the robust quantum test application.
-In Section \ref{sec-spdgen}, an SPD generation algorithm is developed, with several practical acceleration techniques and certain theoretical guarantees.
-In Section \ref{sec-eva}, the proposed algorithms are implemented and evaluated on several commonly used benchmark circuits in IBM Qiskit.
-In Section \ref{sec-con}, we summarize the contributions of this work and provide an outlook for future work.
-Due to the limited space, the proofs of all lemmas, propositions and theorems are omitted in the main text but given in the Appendix.